Side-by-Side Comparison

 Webflow wins

 Webflow has native e-commerce with product pages, checkout, order management, and payment processing.
-Framer has no native e-commerce — selling products requires integrating a third-party e-commerce platform (Shopify, Gumroad).
+Framer has no native e-commerce — selling products requires integrating a third-party platform (Shopify, Gumroad).
 For any project where the primary function is selling products, Webflow is the only choice of the two.

 Figma-First Design Workflow